nicksiyer/dsp/03-command_line.md

 `ls -l`  - list the files in long format with more information
 `ls -lh` - list the files in human readable long format
 `ls -lah` - list all the files in the directory including those hidden in long human readable format
-`ls -t` - list all the files in the directory by timestamp
-`ls -Glp` - list all files without user owner name in long format in alphabetical order
+`ls -t` - list all the files in the directory by timestamp (newest files first) `ls -Glp` - list all files without user owner name in long format in alphabetical order

 ---

 ### Q3.
 More List Files in Unix

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+'ls -1' - lists the files in the directory vertically by line
+'ls -R' - lists all files in subdirectories
+'ls -u' - lists files by access time to show which ones have been most recently used
+'ls -F' - lists the files and directories but flags filenames so that you can easily see which is a working directory and which is a file
+'ls -d' - lists only directories for maneuvering large folders with lots of files and only a few directories

 ---